LIBERTY

 Prosecutors

-have claimed §7201 through §7210 have been violated
+have claimed §7201 through §7210 have been

-for authorized purposes is the difference between tyranny and freedom.
+only for authorized purposes is the difference between tyranny and freedom.

 "Law is something more than mere will exerted as an act of